aka: Ethnically Ambiguous Appearance

 - Windy Tales uses a Korean art style where the characters are very clearly not white.

 - Chang Wufei in Gundam Wing looks recognizably Chinese.
-Heero Yuy falls squarely into this trope, being Japanese but possessing generic features and blue eyes.
+Heero Yuy and Treize Khushrenada are part-Japanese, and have a mix of Asian and European features.
 A more obvious example is Quatre who is supposed to be Arabic, but is a blond haired blue eyed bishonen.

 - Setsuna F. Seiei from Gundam 00 is an odd case, looking vaguely Japanese before it's revealed that he's actually Kurdish and that's simply a code name (real name: Soran Ibrahim).